-When you zoom in a little closer, you can recognize that there are 2 kinds of elements in these patterns: ones that you can control, and others that you can’t.
+When you zoom in a little closer, you can recognize that there are two kinds of elements in these patterns: ones that you can control, and others that you can't.
 Learning to distinguish these is crucial to deal better with stress.

 You can, however, decide how you want to deal with these thoughts, sensations and emotions.
 In this example, you decide to give it an extra push, without really considering how you truly feel about the situation.
-Which sounds like an automatic, and even inevitable reaction.
+This sounds like an automatic, and even inevitable reaction.
 What else is there to do?
 There is so much work to be done, and so little time.

 But is that reaction really helpful?
-Maybe the result is actually the opposite than what you are trying to achieve.
-Instead of being more efficient, you can’t concentrate and you lose time.
+Maybe the result is actually the opposite of what you are trying to achieve.
+Instead of being more efficient, you can't concentrate and you lose time.
 This is how you do stress – how you behave under stress.
-It may not be fully conscious behaviour, but it is still a ‘choice’, based on something.
+It may not be fully conscious behaviour, but it is still a ‘choice', based on something.

 Bringing awareness and self-kindness into the mix

-By practicing mindfulness and self-kindness, you can come to the deep realization that you are already enough, that you don’t have to prove yourself, even if your own thoughts tell you otherwise.
-Which doesn’t mean that you should never work hard again – it’s not about being lazy.
+By practicing mindfulness and self-kindness, you can come to the deep realization that you already are enough, that you don't have to prove yourself, even if your own thoughts tell you otherwise.
+Which doesn't mean that you should never work hard again – it's not about being lazy.